dpaiton/dpaiton.github.io/_posts/2021-05-18-neuron-response-contours.md

 **fig. 2**
 Images are high-dimensional points.
-Cross sections can be taken in the high-dimensional space to define a subset of images that are coplanar.
 In this illustration, each yellow axis represents the value of a pixel for a three-pixel image.
 The grey sheet represents a plane, or cross section.
 The purple and blue arrows are vectors that define the plane.